I MOVED TO L.A.

 After Seinfeld shoots, we would hang at Jerry’s Famous Deli in Studio City.
 Jerry once told me he liked working in L.A. because, since we had such long hours, he didn’t feel he was missing much, like if we had been in New York.

-I just explained to Josh the meaning of the word “ofay.”
+Most recently I explained the word “ofay” to Josh.
 Means white guy.
 Pig Latin for “foe.”
 I know, my “ofay” etymology is a bubbe-mayse, but I like the idea of blacks speaking Pig Latin.
+And I like telling Josh what’s what.

 My first year here I had a hard time making the rent nut, but I hung in.
 I played b-ball with other writers.
 I had slow times.
-I had fast times.
+I’ve had fast times.

 I just put a half million dollars into a gangster love story.
 I directed and wrote it.
 Hopefully, we’ll get it into Sundance.
 A long shot, I know.
 Then there’s Toronto.
 Even if the movie goes nowhere, I’m OK.
 I didn’t refinance my house for it.